 AI + Negotiation

-Since 2023, the Data to Actionable Knowledge (DtAK) lab has been leading an interdiciplinary research initiative to understand the impact of AI on frontline humanitarian negotiation.
+Since 2023, the Data to Actionable Knowledge (DtAK) lab has been leading an interdisciplinary research initiative to understand the impact of AI on frontline humanitarian negotiation.

-Humanitarian negotiations in conflict zones, known as frontline negotiation, are often adversarial, complex, and high-risk.
+Negotiations on the frontlines, being in humanitarian, migration or climate crises are often adversarial, complex, and high-risk.
 Negotiators must navigate a wide range of conflicting perspectives by accurately and quickly synthesizing large amounts of unstructured information from various sources.
-Given recent advances in the ability of large language models (LLMs) to synthesize and extract patterns from natural language data, communities of negotiation practioners have begun to experiment with using LLM-based AI-tools to support their workflows.
+Given recent advances in the ability of large language models (LLMs) to synthesize and extract patterns from natural language data, communities of negotiation practioners have begun to experiment with using LLM-based AI-tools to support their workflows and plan successful engagements.

-- Understanding Human+AI Interactions in Frontline Negotiation: we aim to understand where (and how) best AI can support the decision processes in negotiation.
+- Understanding Human+AI Interactions in Frontline Negotiation: We aim to understand where (and how) best AI can support decision making processes in negotiation.
 Specifically, we study the interactions between human practitioners and AI decision-support systems for different negotiation tasks, as well as the ways AI model properties (e.g. limitations of LLMs) can impact human users.

 Core DtAK Members